setu-standards/xml-specifications/README.md

-# SETU XML specifications
+# SETU specifications
-This repository contains all related xml specifications (examples, schemas and webservices) for implementing the SETU standards.
+This repository contains all related XML and JSON specifications (example messages, schemas and webservices) for implementing the SETU standards.

-For more information about SETU see https://www.setu.nl
+For more information about SETU, see https://www.setu.nl.

-For the semantic specifications and all SETU standards see https://standard.setu.nl
+For the semantic specifications and all SETU standards, see https://standard.setu.nl.

 ## Structure of repo
 * hr-xml/ -> contains HR-XML 2.5 specifications that SETU reuses